 Garages and permanent outbuildings Visually inspected.
-There is a single blockwork garage under corrugated metal sheeting with timber boards laid on the floor.
-The garage has lighting, timber double doors and a separate pedestrian timber access door with glazed inserts.
-There is also a brickwork store under a corrugated asbestos roof with a timber access door.
+There is a semi detached blockwork store located in the rear garden under a corrugated asbestos roof, accessed via a timber door with a glazed insert.
+The two windows are of timber construction and single glazed.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property which are suitably bounded by blockwork and rendered walls.
-The grounds mostly consist of gravelled areas, planted shrubs and paving.
-There is a driveway to the side of the property which allows for access to the garage and off street parking.
-Q 1 Ceilings Visually inspected from floor level.
-The ceilings are plasterboard.
+There are garden grounds to the front and rear of the property with a path to the side.
+The outside areas are suitably bounded by timber fencing, hedging and post and wire fencing.
+The grounds mostly consist of paved areas, laid grass and gravelled areas.
+Ceilings Visually inspected from floor level.
+Ceilings throughout the property are of plasterboard materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are mostly lined with plasterboard.
-Floore including out the are Floors including sub floors Surfaces of exposed floors were visually inspected.
+The internal walls are mostly of solid brick/blockwork and plastered on the hard internally.
+However, some areas have been lined with plasterboard.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The ground floor is of solid concrete construction.
-The first floor is timber.
+The floors are mainly of suspended timber construction and partly of solid construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.

-The internal doors are mostly timber panelled.

-The skirting boards and door surrounds are timber.
+The internal doors are timber panelled.
+The skirting boards, door surrounds and dado rails are timber.
+The kitchen fittings consist of a range of floor and wall mounted units with a stainless steel sink.